 DocumentRootPaths A comma-separated list of paths to nodes that contain a single document.
 Specify the paths relative to the root of the XML.
 Use a forward slash (/) to represent levels in the XML hierarchy.
 Any elements contained within the specified node are added to the document as metadata.
-IncludeRootPath A Boolean value (default false) that specifies whether to include the node specified by Document RootPaths in the document.
-You might set document reference.
+IncludeRootPath A Boolean value (default false) that specifies whether to include the node specified by DocumentRootPaths in the document.
+You might set this parameter to TRUE if the root node has attributes that you need to include in the document.
+ReferencePaths A comma-separated list of possible paths to a node that contains the document reference.
 Specify the paths relative to the node identified by DocumentRootPaths.
 Use a forward slash (/) to represent levels in the XML hierarchy.
 The XML for each document must contain exactly one node that matches the specified path(s).
 ContentPaths A comma-separated list of possible paths to a node that contains the document content.
 Specify the paths relative to the node identified by DocumentRootPaths.
 Use a forward slash (/) to represent levels in the XML hierarchy.
 If multiple content nodes are identified for a single document, a document is produced with multiple sections.